All Episodes

 The Democrat Party needs a permanent underclass of dependent people voting for them for never-ending entitlement benefits.

-They became less dependent on government, and the Democrats needed to replace them.
+As people were upwardly mobile for the economy, becoming more prosperous, they became less dependent on government, and the Democrats needed to replace them.

 Well, that's what amnesty is.

-If we let them know we like them, if we let them know we love them, if we let the Hispanics know that we do not think that they're racist or sexist or whatever it is, that we don't want them thinking that of us, and so they are joining the Democrats because the Chamber of Commerce wants these workers and it's heavy Republican donors, and so both parties are making a move on this.
+If we let them know we love them, if we let the Hispanics know that we do not think that they're racist or sexist or whatever it is, then we don't want them thinking that of us.

 Now, what's interesting is that the Republican plan that is being talked about behind closed doors would indeed grant citizenship.

-I'm sorry, would not grant citizenship.
+I'm sorry, it would not grant citizenship.

 It would grant legal status and leave the question of citizenship out of the legislation.